lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Email Request Owner

 ### Get Request Information
-Use the Get Request Information node at any stage in a process and preceding another workflow node when you want to make the variables of the Request available.
-Variables may include Customer, Status, Site, Priority, or any Answers to Customer defined questions from different Progressive capture forms or attributes of the customer or organization of the request the business process is running against.
+Use the Get Request Information node at any stage in a workflow and preceding another workflow node when you want to make the variables of the Request available.
+Variables may include Customer, Status, Site, Priority, or any Answers to Customer defined questions from different Progressive capture forms or attributes of the customer or organization of the request the workflow is running against.

 Category Details
 Customer Details